Preface

 -

-Set your stress_endurance.
+Set your stress endurance.

 -

-Choose or roll an example career example_careers.
+Choose or roll an example career.

 Advanced character creation: